Uncle Fester: Live action TV series

 In the 1960s television series, Fester (portrayed by Jackie Coogan) is an uncle to Morticia Addams.
 In one episode, he became perplexed when asked his last name, suggesting he has somehow forgotten it.
 In several episodes, Fester refers to the Addams lineage as if it were his own, possibly implying some degree of intertwined consanguinity in both their family lines, but the flashbacks in the episodes "Morticia's Romance, Parts 1 and 2," clearly establish him as Morticia's uncle, brother of her mother, Hester Frump, a.k.a.
-Granny Frump (portrayed by Margaret Hamilton), whose maiden name was similarly unrevealed (indicating at a third family, similar to the Addamses and the Frumps).
+Granny Frump (portrayed by Margaret Hamilton), whose maiden name was similarly unrevealed (indicating a third family, similar to the Addamses and the Frumps).
 In various episodes, he was a partner in typical sitcom schemes with Gomez, Morticia, or Grandmama Addams, indicating no real preference for any family member over others.

 Fester's known ancestry dates back to his Great-Grandfather Blob (not to be confused with Gomez's Cousin Blob, a two-headed ghost), who received the gift of a sacred ruby after he had pried it from the head of a Hindu (to whom it was giving a terrible headache).
 The ruby remained in the family until Fester unthinkingly used his slingshot to hurl it at a yowling stray cat.
 "Well, it was the only rock in the house!" he said in his defense.

 Per the 1960s sitcom, little is known of Fester's childhood, save that his father (Morticia's maternal grandfather) was an excruciatingly strict man who severely disciplined him, paddling him even when he was good and paying him to stay out of public (Fester considered this to be experienced in "public relations").
 He refused to allow Fester to even touch a battleaxe (a treasured toy among people with the Addams's macabre tastes) until he was eight.
 As an adult, Fester defended his father's strictness, pointing to his own character as proof of its effectiveness: "I didn't become what I am by accident!
 I had an upbringing like no other!"
 Sometime prior to Morticia's marriage to Gomez, Fester worked as a newspaper columnist, writing advice for the lovelorn, but left that job because people kept suing him.